 (9) The caliber, make, model, manufacturer’s identification number, serial number, and any other identifying marks on the firearm;

-(10) The name and address of the person or organization from whom the firearm was obtained, and in the case of a dealer, his dealer’s license number;
+(10) For a firearm that is not self-manufactured pursuant to § 7-2502.02, the name and address of the person or organization from whom the firearm was obtained, and in the case of a dealer, his dealer’s license number;

 (11) Where the firearm will generally be kept;